joakimk/engine_experiment/README.md

 * Cross-linking, path helpers where parts don't depend on eachother (admin -> public)
   - Possibly by having sub controller register links, dynamically generate link sections, etc.
 * Simple test setup while using guard and spork.
-* Be able to work in development mode in the browser for a specific engine? (still slow to load all of them in a large app)
 * CI setup, only run the tests that are needed.
 Parallel tests, etc.
 * no-rails tests.
 * Cleanup, simplification.